O957/Historical-Dynamics-Python/README.md

-# BLANK README
+# Historical Dynamics (Python)

-This repository was generated from [AFg6K7h4fhy2](https://github.com/AFg6K7h4fhy2)'s [template repository](https://github.com/AFg6K7h4fhy2/AFg6K7h4fhy2-Template).
+NOTE: This repository is brand new and contains NO content!

-If you are seeing this message, then this repository likely contains no meaningful content.
+One can expect some progress in this repository by the end of 2024.